Beginner's guide to Multimodal AI Models in 2025. AI processing text, images, audio.

 When you give the model a new input, it:

-1. Encodes each modality separately
+1. Encodes each modality separately.

-2. Finds relevant connections in the embedding space
+2. Finds relevant connections in the embedding space.

-3. Combines information from all sources
+3. Combines information from all sources using attention mechanisms.

-4. Generates an appropriate response
+4. Generates an appropriate response.

 This fusion process is what allows GPT-4o to analyze charts while discussing them or CLIP to find images based on text descriptions.

-The Best Multimodal AI Models for Beginners in 2025
+The Best Multimodal AI Models for Beginners in 2026

 1. GPT-4o (Best Overall)